tlamadon/rblm/README.md

 # rblm

-R package for estimation of complementarities in two-way fixed effects models
+R package for estimation of complementarities in models with two-sided heterogeneity

 ## Install from github